gen4_turbo

 This release brings faster, more scalable AI video generation with higher visual quality.
 This version allows for 10-second video generation.
 Gen4 Turbo delivers realistic motion, coherent subjects and styles across frames, and high prompt fidelity, supported by strong world modeling.

-At the bottom of this page, you'll find that shows how to structure the request.
+At the bottom of this page, you'll find a code example that shows how to structure the request.
 Choose the code snippet in your preferred programming language and copy it into your development environment.

 Generating a video using this model involves sequentially calling two endpoints: